 The top four vendors in the compressor market command less than 20.0% of revenue, indicating a low level of market share concentration.
-ProcurementIQ estimates that there are over 3,300 suppliers operating in the market.
-Low market share concentration increases buyer negotiation power by enabling them to shop around for the...
+ProcurementIQ estimates that there are just under 3,300 suppliers operating in the market.
+Low market share concentration increases buyer negotiation power by enabling them to shop around for...
 Subscribe to learn more.

 Questions to ask potential suppliers